WinnieYuDev/tic-tac-toe-castlevania/README.md

 - I completed the challenge: 4
 - I feel good about my code: 4
 - I think I could have done better with code reusuability.
 Will look into changing the code by using "this.name"

+# Future Updates
+- Creating an OOP version with class, constructors, use of this, encapsulation and more in JS
+- Better styling format